Brewery of Angels and Demons on the Harbour Arm

 “We’re creating an alcohol free range and calling it ‘Love and Hat’.
 Imagine a biker’s hand tattooed with ‘Love’ and ‘Hate’, well, we’ve taken the ‘e’ off as we’re taking the alcohol out of the product.
 As with all our products there’s a story behind each one.
 Some are local, and named after our first customers or where we live.
 Others have a wider reach such as Goldilocks is Dead and Panama Jazz.
 Goldilocks, not wanting to spoil it for people, but she has a bad time with Medusa in a Fairy Tale vs Greek Myth idea, ends up eating too much porridge and exploding.
 We like to add an element of fun to these things.”

 “We’ll have ten taps going in and will double up on some.
 The idea is though that there’s enough for you to try out different things.
 Racing Tiger, our dry hopped lager will be on two, Bombay Social, our session IPA and Hockley Soul, our stout will be there too.
 We’ll also have space for the experimental beers, our ‘Special Ops’… There will be gins and rums, and go-to wines, Prosecco and Kentish cider on tap too.”

 “We are looking to massively increase our online presence this year.
 We have a new beer subscription club – B.A.D.
 To The Bone.
 This will include some of our regular hard hitters, but also some of our favourite pilot beers, which we like to call our Special Ops Beers.
-Unfortunately last year, our social media accounts were hacked by a company in Vietnam.
-It’s proved to be a real headache changing it back to the Angels and Demons name, but we will get there!
-We’re backing it up with a brand new website, built from the ground up, to incorporate our new company video launch.”
+Our Instagram and Facebook continue to be ways to meet new customers and our brand new website, built from the ground up, to incorporate our new company video launch is out too.”